An app for a DIY (do it yourself) chain in Belarus

 Challenges

-1. Look at stories the same as they would on social media
+1. View stories in the same manner as in social media

 2. Place an order

-3. View product selections on the home screen
+3. View product selection on the home screen

 The Solution

-OMA launched an application with IMSHOP.IO, a process that included the following tasks:
+OMA launched an application with IMSHOP.AI.
+This process included the following tasks:

-2. Enabled number validation in the Belarus code
+2. Enabled phone number validation in the Eastern Europe

-4. Connected logistics, a catalog, and OMA product cards to IMSHOP.IO systems
+3. Connected logistics map, a catalogue, and OMA product cards to IMSHOP.AI systems

 Iliya Gurkov